ULJ-Yale/qunex/README.md

 * 0.48.19 [connector] Enabled working with individual cases from joint inbox in RunTurnkey for DICOM data
 * 0.48.20 [library, niutilities] Added csessions parameter to qunexContainer, resolved bugs in BIDSImport and sortDicom
 * 0.48.21 [niutilities nitools, library] Updated BIDSImport documentation, added ability to specify missing values for parcellated2dense, fixed csession parameter
+* 0.48.22 [library] Fixed a bug in processing 'csessions' parameter in qunexContiner

 Stable Container Tag Log